Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 Be proactive about getting better.
 Identify steps you can take to continue moving forward and create a plan of what you can do to get there.

-Having goals will ensure that you are staying on track and it makes it easier to measure your progress.
+Having goals will ensure that you are staying on track and this makes it easier to measure your progress.
 If you stray from the goals you set or fall back, recognize this and make changes to resume the coarse.
 This is why problem solving is grouped with goal setting.

 5. Backtracking

-To minimize the symptoms of post-acute withdrawal syndrome, it’s critical to begin recovery at a medically-supervised detox facility that is staffed by trained professionals to monitor all symptoms and keep the patient comfortable.
+To minimize the symptoms of post-acute withdrawal syndrome, it’s critical to begin recovery at a medically-supervised detox facility that is staffed by trained professionals to monitor all the symptoms and keep the patient comfortable.

-A Medication Assisted Treatment Program can be beneficial for overcoming many of the withdrawal symptoms and reducing cravings during detox, and after it is finished.
+A Medication Assisted Treatment Program can be beneficial for overcoming many of the withdrawal symptoms and reducing cravings during detox and after it is finished.

 An inpatient program will also offer therapies and tools to alleviate many of the psychological symptoms of withdrawal.